rogarithm/tech-writing/README.md

 **Description**

-- book: notes for IBM book _Developing Quality Technical Information_

-- compare: compare my answer and feedback with git diff --no-index

 - manual: my answers and feedbacks for manual writing

+- compare: compare my answer and feedback with a text file made by git diff --no-index

 - style-exercise: my answers and feedbacks for style writing

+- misc: notes for IBM book _Developing Quality Technical Information_